nscuro/gotalias/README.md

 ![Aliases of GHSA-qcvw-h34v-c7r9](.github/images/GHSA-qcvw-h34v-c7r9.png)

 Because `GHSA-qcvw-h34v-c7r9` aliases `CVE-2021-43299`, does it mean that it aliases the other 4 CVEs, too?
+And does it imply that `CVE-2021-43299` and `CVE-2021-43303` are also identical?
 *Technically*, the other CVEs describe different things than `CVE-2021-43299`.

 #### [GO-2022-0586](https://pkg.go.dev/vuln/GO-2022-0586)

+The `aliases` field[^1] in OSV is misused[^2] by some vulnerability databases.
+Instead of populating this field with identifiers of vulnerabilities that are truly *identical*, it is populated with *related*[^3] vulnerabilities.

+`GO-2022-0586` is an *advisory* rather than a vulnerability, as it represents an aggregate of multiple vulnerabilities.

 ![Aliases of GO-2022-0586](.github/images/GO-2022-0586.png)

+While there are four pairs of CVEs and GHSAs that indeed alias each other, none of the CVEs or GHSAs actually alias `GO-2022-0586`; They are simply not the same.
+It also can not be assumed that any of the GHSAs alias *each other*.
+The same is true for the CVEs.

 #### [CVE-2021-21290](https://nvd.nist.gov/vuln/detail/CVE-2021-21290)